DFE-Digital/get-into-teaching-prototype/content/steps-to-become-a-teacher/index.md

 ####If you have a degree

 If you want to teach in a primary or secondary school you can apply for postgraduate initial teacher training (ITT) to give you qualified teacher status (QTS).
-You’ll need:
+This usually takes a year, unless you study part-time.
+All ITT courses include a minimum of 24 weeks in school - usually two schools or more.

+To study for ITT, you’ll need:

   - grade 4 (C) or above in English and maths GCSE
   - grade 4 (C) or above in GCSE science if you want to teach primary